JLEspinel/A-Third-Tine/_posts/2018-1-15-Computational-Limits.md

     1. block of memory
     2. symbols can be stored in block of memory
-    3. computers are limited both by the speed of computations and by limited storage
+    3. computers are limited both by the speed of computations and by limited storage it takes a nonzero amount of time to recall a symbol from or assign it to a block of memory

 - begs the question... what's the upper limit of human calculations, and is there a limit to the amount of informaiton the mind can store?